-- Ask questions and make sure you understand the answers. - Choose a doctor with whom you feel comfortable talking.

-• Take a relative or friend with you to help you ask questions and understand answers.
+- Ask questions and make sure you understand the answers. - Choose a doctor with whom you feel comfortable talking. - Take a relative or friend with you to help you take notes, ask questions and understand answers.

-2. Keep and bring a list of all the medicines you take.
+2.Keep and bring a list of all the medicines you take.

 - Bring the actual medicines or give your doctor and pharmacist a list of all the medicines and dosage that you take, including non-prescription (over-the-counter) medicines and nutritional supplements. - Tell your doctor and pharmacist about any drug, food, and other allergies you have, such as to latex. - Ask about any risks or side effects of the medication and what to avoid while taking it.
 Be sure to write down what your doctor or pharmacist says. - Make sure your medicine is what the doctor ordered.
-Ask your pharmacist about the medication if it looks different than you expected. - Read the label and patient package insert when you get your medicine, including all warnings and instructions - Know how to use your medicine.
-Especially note the times and conditions when your medicine should not be taken. - Contact your doctor or pharmacist if you have any questions.
+Ask your pharmacist about the medication if it looks different than you expected. - · Read the label and patient package insert when you get your medicine, including all warnings and instructions - Know how to use your medicine.
+Especially note the times and conditions when your medicine should and should not be taken. - Contact your doctor or pharmacist if you have any questions. - Understand both the generic and brand names of your medication.
+This helps ensure you don't receive double dosing from taking both a generic and a brand.
+It also helps prevent you from taking a medication to which you are allergic.